Mayaca people: Jororo

-The Jororo or Hororo lived just to the south of the Mayaca.
+The Jororo or Hororo lived just to the south of the Mayaca, probably in what is now Polk and Osceola counties in south-central Florida.
 They first appear in the Spanish records in the 1680s, and spoke the Mayaca language.
 Like the Mayaca, the Jororo were hunter-fisher-gatherers.
 Their land was very wet, full of lakes and "brambles", and subject to frequent flooding.
 Hann suggests that the name of the mission at Jizime or Atissime or Atisme indicates that Jororo territory extended in the valley of the Kissimmee River.

 Others

 Mayajuaca, Macoya and Mayrra are mentioned by early Spanish and French sources, and were probably located in the St. Johns River valley and associated with Mayaca.
 Macoya may in fact be a variant form of Mayaca.